Simontagbor/jekyll-docker/README.md

 ### Minimal

 The minimal image skips all the extra gems, all the extra dev dependencies and leaves a very small image to download.
-This is intended for people who do not need anything extra but Jekyll.
+This is intended for folks who do not need anything extra but Jekyll.

 #### Usage